How to Develop Healthy Boundaries: 8 Powerful Ways

 6. Hold our comments unless we are asked for an opinion and even then choose words carefully.

-7. It may be necessary to communicate our boundaries and repeat them if someone fails to respect them.
+7. It may be necessary to communicate our boundaries (and repeat) if someone fails to respect them.

-8. Learning to say no is important when learning to protect our boundaries.
+8. Learning to say no is important when setting and protecting boundaries.
 Remember, a kind no is better than a dishonest forced yes.

 “He who guards his mouth and his tongue guards his soul from troubles.”